 Andrew has been working in the egg industry for over 35 years.
 He is Chairman of the British Egg Industry Council (BEIC), as well as Group Technical Director at Noble Foods, one of the world’s leading egg businesses.
 In his role as Chair of BEIC he represents the UK egg industry on all levels of the value chain from breeding to processing and marketing, under the British Lion Scheme.

 Professor Arne Astrup

 Kalpana has over 15 years of experience in nutrition, food, renewable energy and global health.
 She has worked in multi-cultural and science driven contexts fostering product, technology and business model innovation.
-She currently works for Sight and Life is a Swiss-based humanitarian think tank that informs, supports, designs, and incubates evidence-based malnutrition solutions to free the world from malnutrition.
+She currently works for Sight and Life, a Swiss-based humanitarian think tank that informs, supports, designs, and incubates evidence-based malnutrition solutions to free the world from malnutrition.
 Here she mobilises two of the tectonic movements that are important for the world today – technology & entrepreneurship with a focus on food systems in Asia, sub-Saharan Africa and Latin America.
 She conceptualised and advances social business models involving smallholder farmers and product innovations for its flagship program: “EGGciting Innovations” in India, Indonesia and East Africa.

 Kim Kesseler, RD

 Kim is a registered dietitian and Manager of Nutrition for Egg Farmers of Canada.
 Since 2004, Kim has led a variety of initiatives focused on communicating nutrition science and the benefits of eggs to both consumer and health professional audiences.
 In addition to nutrition communications, Kim’s role also extends to supporting the Canadian egg industry on a variety of regulatory files, including nutrition labelling.